vetienne74/hpcscan/README.md

 ## Why another benchmark?

 There exist several benchmarks commonly used in the HPC community.
-Just to cite a few, the [Stream benchmark](https://www.cs.virginia.edu/stream/) and the [OSU Micro benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/), allow to measure the memory bandwidth and the interconnect bandwidth respectively.
+Just to cite a few, the [Stream benchmark](https://www.cs.virginia.edu/stream/), the [HPL benchmark](https://netlib.org/benchmark/hpl/) and the [OSU Micro benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/), allow to measure the memory bandwidth, the computation bandwidth and the interconnect bandwidth respectively.
 In general, these benchmarks target specific characteristics of HPC systems.
 However, it is **not straightforward to transpose these characteristics in the context of a given scientific application.**